-- Answer: In Oregon, Naturopathic Doctors can and do prescribe medications and are issued an NPI number.
+- Answer: Yes.
+In Oregon, Naturopathic Doctors can and do prescribe medications and are issued an NPI number as primary care physicians.
 That said, the philosophy of Naturopathic Doctors is to avoid prescribing drugs when possible in favor of safer, natural treatments.

 - Question: What’s the difference between a Naturopath & a Naturopathic Doctor?

 - Answer: By definition, a Naturopathic Doctor (ND) has passed a state-approved medical board exam and graduated from an accredited medical program and has full prescriptive rights.
-In Oregon, Naturopathic Doctors can prescribe medications, order labs, administer an IV, order x-rays and other diagnostic scans.
+In Oregon, Naturopathic Doctors are physicians who can prescribe medications, order labs, administer an IV, order x-rays and other diagnostic scans.
 The term Naturopath is more recognized by the general public so many times Naturopathic Doctors will answer to, or refer to themselves as such.
 Some states have made laws that give specific definitions for Naturopathic Doctors and made separate category for non-physician naturopathic practitioners.
 In some states with a category for non-physician naturopathic practitioners, the public may refer to these practitioners as naturopaths, which may be the source of confusion.
 However, in Oregon, an ND is a physician who can write prescriptions for medications etc.

 *DISCLAIMER: Answers to these questions apply to the state of Oregon.
 Laws/policies in other states may vary.
 While every attempt at presenting accurate data is made as of the date this page was published.
 This page is not legal advice.
 Consult with a doctor, attorney or authorized governing body before making legal/medical decisions.